BUEC500C1/twitter-summarizer-rest-service-chsclarke/README.md

 * Display each video frame for 3 seconds.

 ## Requirements
-none! the app is containerized so there is no need
+none! the app is containerized so there is no need to install requirements.

 ## Installation